FoodStandardsAgency/food_gov_uk_d8/docs/index.md

-[PROJECT] DOCS
+FSA DOCS
 ==============

-This file contains the general documentation on the [project] project.
+This file contains the general documentation on the FSA project.
 It is intended for developers who are involved in the project, and to ease the handover of activities and support to colleagues.

 Our customer
 ------------

-The client is [client].
+The client is Food Standards Agency.
 They are [describe the client in 1-3 lines].

 Website's goal
 --------------